collective-soundworks/soundworks/ROADMAP.md

     * cf. https://github.com/lerna/lerna
   + share code betwenn `things` and `browsers` clients
   + start to add tests
+  + remove `service:` from service's ids, just add noise for nothing
+    * or maybe not, allow to not collapse w/ with user field
+    * might be simply fixed by using states...

+- [misc]

+move utils/math into waves-audio

 > @important - sharing most of the code between `node` and `browsers` clients
 > should allow to write test more easily